CICDAutoDeploy/autodeploy-landing/readme/PR_DESCRIPTION.md

 ---

-## Update: MCP v1 Demos and Typed Helpers (Marketing Site)
+### Update: MCP v1 Demos and Typed Helpers (Marketing Site)

-This follow-up adds a thin but functional bridge between the marketing/docs SPA and the AutoDeploy backend’s MCP v1 surface.
+This follow-up originally added a thin but functional bridge between the marketing/docs SPA and the AutoDeploy backend’s MCP v1 surface.
+The latest iteration keeps the typed helpers but replaces the live home-page demos with mock, self-contained experiences.

 ### What’s new